wjgoarxiv/WHAM_plotter/README.md

 | :-------: | :-------: | :-------: |
 | <img src = "gallery/bsProfs.png"> | <img src = "gallery/bsResult.png"> | <img src = "gallery/profile.png"> |

-I have to note that I didn't simulate enough time to equilibrate each window.
+cf. I have to note that I didn't simulate enough time to equilibrate each window.
 The free energy curve would be smoother and better established if you allow for a substantial amount of equilibration time.

 ## **How to use?**

 To use this repository, the user should first ensure that they have computed each simulation window in the folder entitled `window_{}` (e.g.`window_1`, `window_2`, ..., `window_n`).
 These `window_{}` folders should be located in the folder named window_folders.
-The folder structure should look like this:
 Therefore, the folder tree looks like:

 ```text
 └── window_folders